mnkeis/flutter-qr-scanner/README.md

 # qr_scanner

-A flutter package to add qr scan functionality usin [google_ml_kit] and [camera] plugins.
+A flutter package to add qr scan functionality using [google_ml_kit] and [camera] plugins.

 ## Getting Started